kyma-project/kyma/docs/application-connector/docs/004-architecture-application-connector.md

 The Nginx Ingress Controller exposes the Application Connector by assigning a public IP address and a DNS name to it.
 The DNS name of the Ingress is cluster-dependant and follows the `gateway.{cluster-dns}` format, for example `gateway.servicemanager.cluster.kyma.cx`.
-You can access every exposed Remote Environment through its Gateway by using the assigned path.
-For example, to reach the Gateway for the `ec-default` Remote Environment, use this URL: `gateway.servicemanager.cluster.kyma.cx/ec-default`.
+You can access every exposed Application (App) through its Gateway by using the assigned path.
+For example, to reach the Gateway for the `user-custom` App, use this URL: `gateway.servicemanager.cluster.kyma.cx/user-custom`.
 The Nginx Ingress Controller secures the endpoint with certificate validation.
-Each call must include a valid client certificate which is Remote Environment-specific.
+Each call must include a valid client certificate which is App-specific.

 ## Connector Service